hello-robot/stretch_ai/docs/start_with_docker_plus_virtenv.md

 git clone https://github.com/hello-robot/stretch_ai.git --recursive

 # Run install script to create a conda environment and install dependencies
+# WARNING: this will delete an existing stretch_ai environment - do not do this to update your code!
 cd stretch_ai
 ./install.sh --cuda=$CUDA_VERSION --no-version
 ```